This Stuffed Chipotle Bell Peppers recipe is vegan, healthy, and super delicious, putting a spin on taco night! Plus, it’s super easy to make!

 Chipotle Pepper Adobo Seasoning – We like Frontera’s brand as it has a nice smoky flavor.

-To serve, we like to add hot sauce, avocado, and our Cilantro Jalapeño Crema on-top.
+To serve, we add hot sauce, avocado, and our Cilantro Jalapeño Crema on top.
 Our Crema adds another layer of flavor, and it’s so delicious!
-The crema can be made ahead of time and be kept in the refrigerator for up to 1 week.
+The crema can be made and kept in the refrigerator for up to 1 week.
 It’s optional, but we highly recommend it.

-Prepare the filling ingredients first by cooking the quinoa, chopping up the veggies, and sauteing them.
+Prepare the filling ingredients first by cooking the quinoa, chopping the veggies, and sauteing them.

 Slice the bell peppers in half to remove the veins and seeds.

 Add the filling ingredients to the bell peppers and carefully place them in a 3-quart baking dish.